European Space Agency: ESA in the 2020s

-In 2021 the ESA ministerial council agreed to the "Matosinhos manifesto" setting priority areas and high visibility projects for ESA's future.
-In early 2025, ESA released its "Strategy 2040", a long-term roadmap adopted by the ESA council to define the agency's priorities.
-After the Russian invason of Ukraine in 2022, the cooperation between ESA and Roscosmos was mostly severed.
+After the 2022 Russian invasion of Ukraine, the cooperation between ESA and Roscosmos was mostly severed.
 This led to a delay in the ExoMars programme and ending of Soyuz launches from the Guiana Space Centre.
+Furthermore, the space policy of the second Trump administration brought uncertainty into many joint ESA-NASA programmes including major science missions and human spaceflight.
+The ministerial council held in November 2025 reacted to the changed international situation by including security and defence in ESA's mandate, funding development of new European launch vehicles, as well as confirming many priorities of the long term, autonomy-focused "Strategy 2040" proposed earlier in 2025 and approving a record budget of €22.1 billion.
+In early 2026, ESA established the new Resilience, Navigation, and Connectivity Directorate focused on security and defence technologies.

 In early 2020s, ESA has added two major components to the ISS.
 The Bartolomeo platform was connected to the Columbus module in 2020 to increase its capacity for external payloads.
 The European Robotic Arm was launched in 2021 together with the Nauka module.
 ESA continued contributing European astronauts to regular ISS expeditions, and also started paying private companies for short-term astronaut flights to the station.
-ESA also started supporting European companies in developing uncrewed space capsules for resupplying the ISS and future space stations, as well as the Indian ISRO in developing their crewed Gaganyaan spacecraft.
-The ESA-built European Service Module of the Orion spacecraft flew on its first uncrewed test flight around the Moon in 2022.
+ESA also started supporting European companies in developing uncrewed space capsules for resupplying the ISS and future space stations via the LCRS initiative, as well as the Indian ISRO in developing their crewed Gaganyaan spacecraft.
+The ESA-built European Service Module of the Orion spacecraft flew on its first uncrewed test flight in 2022 and in 2026, it brought Artemis II, the first beyond-low Earth orbit crewed spaceflight since 1972, around the Moon.

-The BepiColombo mission, launched in 2018, has completed all its nine gravity assist maneuvers at Earth, Venus, and Mercury, in preparation for the planned 2026 insertion into Mercury orbit.
+The BepiColombo mission, launched in 2018, has completed all its nine gravity assist manoeuvres at Earth, Venus, and Mercury, in preparation for the planned 2026 insertion into Mercury orbit.
 The heliophysics mission Solar Orbiter, launched in 2020, continues to perform periodic Venus flybys which gradually increase its orbital inclination, allowing it to observe the Sun from outside the Solar system plane.
-The Juice mission, launched in 2023, has so far completed two gravity assist maneuvers at Earth and Venus on its way to enter an orbit around Jupiter in 2031.
-The Hera mission, launched in 2024 as the first space mission of the optional Space Safety Programme, flew by Mars in 2025 on its way to perform a post-impact survey of the asteroid Dimorphos which had been impacted by NASA's Double Asteroid Redirection Test mission.
+The Juice mission, launched in 2023, has so far completed two gravity assist manoeuvres at Earth and Venus on its way to enter an orbit around Jupiter in 2031.
 Two European orbiters, Mars Express and TGO, continued their operations around Mars, providing scientific insights into the planet's surface and atmosphere.
 In 2025, Mars Express received a software update, which could allow it to stay operational until 2030s.